IBM/automation-ibmcloud-infra-zos-dev/README.md

 This suite of automation can be used for a Proof of Technology environment, or used as a foundation for production workloads with a fully working end-to-end cloud-native environment.
 The base environment provides a collection of shared services, an edge network, a management network, and a workload network.
 This automation contains includes OpenShift Developer Tools from the [Cloud-Native Toolkit project](https://cloudnativetoolkit.dev/)

+---

+If choosing to create new infrastructure, the following services on IBM Cloud will be provisioned:
 **Shared services**

 - IBM Key Protect _- For the highest level of security, you can also use a Hyper Protect Crypto Service_ instance